0xmozak/mozak-vm/book/technical/memory_design_and_checking.md

 - DIFF_CLK: How much the clock of this row is different from the previous row.

 At trace generation phase, We sorted the memory access trace based first on ADDR then on CLK.

+Like All STARK constraints.
+We have initialization constraints that constrain the initial values in the cells and transition constraints that constrain how the values in the cells should be updated.

 <!-- moved from docs in the circuits/src/memory/stark.rs -->
 ## Memory initialization Constraints